 "But inflation remains distant from the BOJ's 2 percent target, so the central bank will probably maintain its current policy framework."

 Spending was driven by broadbased gains, with households loosening the purse strings for items such as refrigerators, washing machines, and sporting goods and services such as eating-out and travel.

-Data also showed wage earners' disposable income rose 1.8 percent in November from a year earlier, suggesting that higher incomes have encouraged consumers to open their wallets.
+Behind the improvement is a slow but steady rise in household income.
+Wage earners' disposable income rose 1.8 percent in November from a year earlier, suggesting that higher incomes have encouraged consumers to open their wallets.